RaisanenMarkus/csharp/docs/part5/part5-2.md

 }
 ```

-Now we have two alternative ways to create objects:
+Now we have two alternative ways to create objects.

 ```cs
 static void Main(string[] args)